-The Industry Cost of Capital takes the company screening process one step further by identifying those companies that have at least 75% of their revenue derived from a single business segment.
-This is why the Industry Cost of Capital may list fewer companies for an SIC when compared with the industry risk premium (IRP) section of the Guide to Cost of Capital: Any publicly traded company that meets the above screening process and with operations in that SIC code will be utilized to compute the IRP in the Guide to Cost of Capital, but the company must derive at least 75% of their revenue from that industry to be included in that SIC code in the Industry Cost of Capital.
+The U.S. Industry Cost of Capital takes the company screening process one step further by identifying those companies that have at least 75% of their revenue derived from a single business segment.
+This is why the U.S. Industry Cost of Capital may list fewer companies for an SIC when compared with the industry risk premium (RPi) section of the U.S. Guide to Cost of Capital: Any publicly traded company that meets the above screening process and with operations in that SIC code will be utilized to compute the RPi in the U.S. Guide to Cost of Capital, but the company must derive at least 75% of their revenue from that industry to be included in that SIC code in the U.S. Industry Cost of Capital.

 For more information about the company screening process and how it differs between the two publications, please refer to the “Methodology” sections of the Valuation Handbook – U.S. Industry Cost of Capital and Valuation Handbook – U.S. Guide to Cost of Capital.

 Q: I’m valuing an intangible property owned by a small company over a long horizon.
 The company is currently small (Decile 10 in terms of CRSP decile), but the company is expected to grow quickly and will likely to be grouped in Decile 9 or 8 soon.
 What is the appropriate choice of size premium in this situation?
 Specifically, should the size premium selected be based on the current size of company, or should the size premium be based upon the expected size of the company in the future?